Perchik/RankedChoice/docs/PRD.md

 ## Functional Overview

-- **Product Name**: RankedChoicePlayground
+- **Product Name**: ElectionSim
 - **Version**: 1.0
 - **Release Date**: [TBD]
-- **Owner**: Patrick Dukes
+- **Owner**: [Owner's Name]
--

 **Objective**:
-RankedChoicePlayground is a web-based application that enables users to configure and simulate ranked choice voting (RCV) elections.
+ElectionSim is a web-based application that enables users to configure and simulate ranked choice voting (RCV) elections.
 Users can visualize how different RCV algorithms work and compare these to standard voting schemes.

 ## Requirement Objectives